Jump to main content

 You can meet Partner Ola Nisja at our manuductions in Civil Procedure and Purchase Law.

-Wikborg Rein holds CV and jobseeker courses in connection with the Career Days ("Arbeidslivsdagene, ALD).
-Here from 2025 with Head of People & Culture, Cecilia Mathisen (right) and associate Solveig Hodnemyr
+Wikborg Rein holds CV and jobseeker courses in connection with the Career Days ("Arbeidslivsdagene", "ALD").
+Here from 2026 with Head of People & Culture, Cecilia Mathisen (left) and associate Mina Bjugn.

 "As the main sponsor of Juristforeningen in both Bergen and Oslo, we have a unique opportunity to get to know the lawyers of the future at an early stage.
 We are particularly keen to showcase our broad professional expertise and our good working environment."